-- 1 China.
-So we are effectively running on the fumes of a - 2 strategy that was put into place a quarter century ago. - Obviously, Congress cannot do such an assessment - 4 itself, but it might wish to concern mandating such a review - 5 as it did in requiring a general statement of National - 6 Security Strategy in 1986 and the Quadrennial Defense Review - 7 in 1997. - 8 I am afraid my clock is not working, so I am sure that - 9 I have already gone over time.
-I cannot claim to have - 10 conducted such an exercise myself, but I would like to close - 11 with just a few thoughts about some of the issues that it - 12 might address and perhaps some of the conclusions toward it - 13 which might lead. - 14 The first and most basic is, what is it that we are - 15 trying to achieve?
-If an Asia whole and free is out of - 16 reach, at least for now, and if a region reshaped according - 17 to Beijing's vision would be threatening to our interests - 18 and to our values, as I think it would be, how should we - 19 define our strategic goals? - 20 Part of the answer here I think is likely to be that we - 21 will need to rededicate ourselves to defending those parts - of the Asian regional system that remain open and liberal, - 23 including our allies, the rules with which they abide, and - 24 the commons that connect them. - 25 It is sometimes said that in order to accommodate
+China.
+So we are effectively running on the fumes of a strategy that was put into place a guarter century ago.

+Obviously, Congress cannot do such an assessment itself, but it might wish to concern mandating such a review as it did in requiring a general statement of National Security Strategy in 1986 and the Quadrennial Defense Review in 1997.

+8 I am afraid my clock is not working, so I am sure that 9 I have already gone over time.
+I cannot claim to have 10 conducted such an exercise myself, but I would like to close 11 with just a few thoughts about some of the issues that it 12 might address and perhaps some of the conclusions toward it 13 which might lead.

+The first and most basic is, what is it that we are trying to achieve?
+If an Asia whole and free is out of reach, at least for now, and if a region reshaped according to Beijing's vision would be threatening to our interests and to our values, as I think it would be, how should we define our strategic goals?

+Part of the answer here I think is likely to be that we will need to rededicate ourselves to defending those parts of the Asian regional system that remain open and liberal, including our allies, the rules with which they abide, and the commons that connect them.

+25 It is sometimes said that in order to accommodate

-- 1 China's rising power and avoid conflict, we will need to - 2 compromise.
+1 China's rising power and avoid conflict, we will need to 2 compromise.
 That is certainly true.
-But there are some - 3 issues where it will not be possible to split the - 4 difference.
-We need to be clear about what those are. - In the economic domain, if we do not want others to be - 6 drawn increasingly into a Chinese co-prosperity sphere, we - 7 need to provide them with the greatest possible opportunity - 8 to remain engaged in mutually beneficial trade and - 9 investment with us and with one another. - 10 Whatever its economic merits, TPP had significant - 11 strategic benefits in this regard.
-And it is not clear, at - 12 this point, what, if anything, will take its place. - 13 In regard to military strategy, for good reason, a - 14 great deal of energy has been devoted recently to figuring - 15 out how to respond to these Chinese initiatives in the so- - 16 called gray zone.
-As important as this problem is, it seems - 17 to me that it is subordinate to the larger question of how - 18 we and our allies can counter China's evolving anti- - 19 access/area denial strategy. - We are in kind of an odd position now of having raised - 21 this issue in a very visible way back in 2011, with the - 22 creation of the Air Sea Battle Office, and then seeming to - 23 back away from it.
-While there is obviously a limit to what - 24 we can and should say in public, we are at a point I think - 25 where we need to be able to explain to our allies, our
+But there are some 3 issues where it will not be possible to split the 4 difference.
+We need to be clear about what those are.

+5 In the economic domain, if we do not want others to be 6 drawn increasingly into a Chinese co-prosperity sphere, we 7 need to provide them with the greatest possible opportunity 8 to remain engaged in mutually beneficial trade and 9 investment with us and with one another.

+10 Whatever its economic merits, TPP had significant 11 strategic benefits in this regard.
+And it is not clear, at 12 this point, what, if anything, will take its place.

+In regard to military strategy, for good reason, a great deal of energy has been devoted recently to figuring out how to respond to these Chinese initiatives in the socalled gray zone.
+As important as this problem is, it seems to me that it is subordinate to the larger question of how we and our allies can counter China's evolving antipossible adversaries, and ourselves how would we fight and win a war in Asia, should that ever become necessary.

+19 access/area denial strategy.

+We are in kind of an odd position now of having raised this issue in a very visible way back in 2011, with the creation of the Air Sea Battle Office, and then seeming to back away from it.
+While there is obviously a limit to what we can and should say in public, we are at a point I think where we need to be able to explain to our allies, our